davitkv8/BOG-TBC-PAYMENT-AND-ACCOUNTING/README.md

-# TBC/BOG External APIS with microservices
+# TBC/BOG External APIS with FASTAPI & microservices

 # how to deploy